flexewebs/generativeart/README.md

-# generativeart
+# Generative Art
-Experiments in generative art using simple PHP, HTML and CSS.
+These are my experiments in generative art using simple PHP, HTML and CSS.